33 Addiction Statistics You Didn’t Expect to Be True

 Now, take a look at the not-so-pretty picture of today’s society.

-General Addiction Statistics
+Major Addiction Statistics for 2021

 1. Over 20 million Americans are dealing with at least one addiction.

 Sadly, the percentage of Americans receiving the right treatment is only 10%.
 Drug addiction rates also show us that in the last 30 years the number of deaths due to drug overdose have tripled.

 Marijuana is not addictive per se.
 What it may cause is the so-called marijuana use disorder, which refers to feeling negative marijuana withdrawal symptoms in cases when the brain was used to large amounts of marijuana.